 Providing continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.

-ICANN, Civil Society: Providing continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.
+ICANN, Civil Society: The need to provide continuing skills development, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.

 VC EGY: 55, deleted by the 2nd MPP meeting